American Dreams: Social Immobility

 A study by the “American Public Health Association” found that 66.5% of all bankruptcies filed in the United States were related to medical issues, due to inability to pay medical bills or lack of income due to inability to work.
 Medical debt also includes the cost of prescription drugs, in which the United States ranks the highest among developed nations in average prescription drug costs.
 The United States directly allows these prices as there are no regulations regarding pharmaceutical companies and their prices.
 Many European countries with nationalized health care systems directly negotiate prescription prices, while the United States does not.
 This allows pharmaceutical companies to price their products as they please.

 According to the Mayo Clinic, the cost of a vial of Insulin has increased by 1000% in the United States from $21 in 1999 and $332 in 2019.
 This increase has only occurred in the United States; in countries such as Canada the cost has remained constant.
 Diabetes is a chronic and fatal disease that affects millions of Americans, and insulin is life-saving for diabetics.
 This fact allows the three companies who sell the drug to mark up the price endlessly as patients will purchase it no matter the price.
 The dysfunction of the United States health care systems allows for companies to price a drug that costs $3-$6 to produce at more than $300.
 Due to a lack of a universal healthcare system, this leaves uninsured diabetics either in immense debt in order to survive or die due to a lack of money to buy the insulin.
+Improving healthcare spaces to be more functional and accessible is essential in addressing theses systemic issues, and innovative hospital design plays a key role in that transformation.
+For more insights, click here for interior design for hospital settings.

 The United States openly acknowledges the flaws of its privatized healthcare system.
 According to the United States Healthcare website (Healthcare.gov), the cost of a three-night hospital stay is on average $30,000 and the cost of comprehensive cancer care is “hundreds of thousands of dollars”.
 The cost of hospital visits and treatment for illness is so substantial that it leads many uninsured citizens to either: experience immense medical debt, or ignore their illnesses as they know they cannot afford treatments.
 Nearly 44% of Americans have skipped doctor’s visits due to costs.